Sandjio/Sandjio/README.md

 # Hi there, I'm Emmanuel Sandjio! 👋
 I'm a Software Developer from Cameroon.
-I specialize in front-end development, back-end development, and architecting solutions on AWS.
+I specialize in front-end development (React and Next.js), back-end development (Django), architecting and developing serverless solutions on Amazon Web Services.

 Have a look on my projects:
 - [Benda](https://main.d3ugnmj51ofcbd.amplifyapp.com/)